Dutch Case study

 Discover Holland's Challenges

-The Academic partner VUA will oversee the Dutch case study with support from the water authority Hoogheemraadschap Hollands Noorderkwartier (HHNK), responsible for managing water quality and quantity in the province of North Holland.
-HHNK is highly ambitious about the circular use of water resources.
-They are exploring new approaches to managing, using, and returning raw materials extracted from the water cycle.
-However, a business plan for selling materials from water bodies under HHNK’s management has yet to be developed.
+The Academic partner VUA will oversee the Dutch case study, closely collaborating with the water authority Hoogheemraadschap Hollands Noorderkwartier (HHNK), responsible for managing water quality, quantity, and safety in the province of North Holland.
+HHNK is developing an innovative freshwater availability program, with an early phase inclusion of all relevant water stakeholders.
+They are exploring new approaches to have effective stakeholder engagement mechanisms, with sustainable and long-term vision.
+However, the integrated participatory approach under HHNK’s management has yet to be developed.

 Our Methodology & Expected results

-The case study concentrates on the water authorities responsible for managing water in the province of North Holland, excluding the city of Amsterdam.
+The case study focuses on the responsibility of the water authority for water management in the province of Noord-Holland, excluding the city of Amsterdam.
 This area, home to 1.2 million people, lies 75% below sea level.
-The responsible water authorities face several challenges related to the WEFE nexus, such as flood risk management, maintaining water quality, and protecting vulnerable habitats in nature reserves.
+The responsible water authority, HHNK, faces various challenges related to the WEFE Nexus, such as flood risk management and water quality preservation.

 Our Local Engagement Activites